-Now you all about whether can nurses wear nail polish or not.
+Now you know all about whether can nurses wear nail polish or not.

-If you would like learn more, check out these articles of ours:
+If you would like to learn more, check out these articles of ours:

 I’d appreciate if you could give this article a star rating.
 Thank you in advance!